-The Kimberley region has a diverse regional economy with one of the fastest rates in Western Australia.
-Mining, tourism, retail, agriculture, and pearling are major contributors to the region’s economic output.
+The Kimberley region has an increasingly diverse regional economy.
+Mining, construction, tourism, retail, agriculture, and pearling are major contributors to the region’s economic output.

-Mineral and mining production was valued at $838.0 million in 2009-10.
+Mineral and mining production was valued at $1.1 billion in 2012-1310.
 The Kimberley accounts for all of Western Australia’s diamond production and produces 90% of the world’s pink diamonds.

 High grade iron ore is mined at Cockatoo and Koolan Islands near King Sound.

 Tourism is expected to remain one of the region’s major growth industries.
-In 2009 there were 291,000 domestic and international visitors to the Kimberley.
-The total value of tourism expenditure was $276 million.
+Averaged across 2010,2011 and 2012 there were 292,600 domestic and international visitors to the Kimberley annually.
+The total value of tourism expenditure was $327 million.